wxjourspace/repo-example/README.md

 # repo-example
-It's just a example for how to create new project.
+It's a example for show how to create new project.